FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 #### printMemHex

-Output a piece of virtual machine memory in the log at the bottom of the blockchain as a hexadecimal string.。
+Output a piece of virtual machine memory in the log at the bottom of the blockchain as a hexadecimal string。

 **_ Parameters _**